Collingsworth County DWI Guide

 Immediate Steps (First 24 Hours)

-- Making Phone Calls: You will be allowed to make phone calls.
-Use this opportunity to contact a family member, friend, or, most importantly, a DUI attorney.
-It's often best to contact an attorney before making any other calls.
+- Phone Calls: You will generally be allowed to make a phone call shortly after the booking process is complete.
+Use this call to contact a loved one or a qualified DUI attorney.

 Critical Deadlines